tribulete/Manuel_letras/canciones/joker_and_the_thief.md

 He's always laughing in the midst of power
 Always living in the final hour
 There is always sweet and sour
-So we are not going home
+So we, are not, going home

 **[Estribillo]**
 Can you see the joker flying over